-Trump says FBI stole his passports during Mar-a-Lago raid - follow live
+Justice department opposes release of Mar-a-Lago search evidence - follow live

 "The country is in a very dangerous position,” Mr Trump warned the outlet.
 “There is tremendous anger, like I've never seen before, over all of the scams, and this new one – years of scams and witch hunts, and now this."

-The FBI has warned that threats against federal law enforcement personnel are spiking dramatically in the wake of the raid on Donald Trump’s Mar-a-Lago home last week.
+The FBI has warned that threats against federal law enforcement personnel are spiking dramatically in the wake of the raid.

-A memo issued jointly by the bureau and the Department of Homeland Security warns of “the potential for domestic violent extremists to carry out attacks...in reaction to the FBI's recent execution of a court-authorised search warrant in Palm Beach, Florida”.

-The bulletin even warns of a threat to “place a so-called Dirty Bomb in front of FBI headquarters”.

 Rand Paul mocked for call to repeal Espionage Act